Tools/rix text complexity

 Secure readability analysis over HTTPS

-Understanding RIX Text Complexity Results
+Understanding Your RIX Text Complexity Results

-Audience Fit
+Audience Mismatch

 About This Tool